Ramayana: The Epic: Plot

 Ravana approaches Sita in disguise as an old sage seeking alms.
 He tricks her into exiting Lakshmana's circle of protection.
 Once she steps outside the boundary, he kidnaps her and takes her into the sky to Lanka.
 Jatayu tries to save Sita, but Ravana nearly kills him.
 To leave a trace of her path, Sita drops her jewelry from the sky, hoping someone will find it and trace their way back to her.
 Rama and Lakshmana come back to the hermitage and grieve over the missing Sita.
 Looking for her in the forest, the encounter the nearly dead Jatayu, who tells them she has been abducted.
-In their quest to find Sita, the brothers meet Shabri, who serves them devotedly.
+In their quest to find Sita, the brothers meet a demon with no head called Kabandha and an old woman called Shabri, who serves them devotedly.
 Ram and Lakshman reach Kishkindha, the kingdom of monkeys, where they meet Hanuman.

 Hanuman tells them that King Sugreev can help them if they help him win over his evil brother, Bali.
-Rama helps King Sugreeva win his kingdom back, where he enlists his entire monkey army to help him find Sita.
+Rama helps King Sugreeva regain his kingdom, where he enlists his entire monkey army to help him find Sita.
 Rama gives Hanuman his ring to show to Sita if he finds her, so she can trust him.
 He tells Hanuman and Angada's team to look for her in the southern part of India.
-Hanuman meets Jatayu's younger brother, who describes that he saw Ravana abducting a young woman and heading towards the island of Lanka.
+Hanuman meets Jatayu's older brother, the aged vulture Sampati, who describes that he saw Ravana abducting a young woman and heading towards the island of Lanka.
 The monkeys are unsure how to cross the ocean, and Hanuman uses his powers to become extremely large and cross the ocean despite encountering obstacles along the way.
 When he arrives at Lanka, he makes himself tiny so he can sneak in.

 Once he finds the palace, Hanuman enters the garden and sees Sita from atop a tree.
 He overhears Ravana threatening Sita that she must accept him in two months.
 Hanuman shows Sita Ram's ring and asks her to come back with him.
 Sita refuses and says that to protect her honor, Rama must come save her and defeat Ravana himself.
 Hanuman wreaks havoc in Lanka.
 Ravana captures him and Hanuman warns him of war if he does not release Sita.
-To punish him, Ravana orders that Hanuman's tail be lit on fire.
+To punish him, Ravana orders that Hanuman's tail be set afire.
 With the fire on his tail, Hanuman burns down the city.
-Ravana's brother Vibhishan tries to reason with him, so Ravana kicks him out of the kingdom.
+Ravana's brother Vibhishan tries to reason with him, so Ravana expels him from the kingdom.
 The war begins and the monkey army destroys much of Ravana's army.
 Ravana's wife asks him to reconsider and let Sita go, but he is further determined to win this war.